Searching for apparent baryon number violation in $\Lambda_c^+$ decays at the Super Tau-Charm Facility: Model frameworks

 Refs.~\cite{Nath:2006ut,Beneito:2023xbk,Claudson:1981gh,Li:2025slp} derived the matching relations for light-flavor baryons and we, as discussed above, promote them to those for $\Lambda_c^+$, assuming that they take the identical forms.
 We list these relations in Table~\ref{table:matching}, where the form factor $\beta_{\Lambda_c^+}=0.835\times 10^{-2}$~GeV$^3$ has been deduced in Ref.~\cite{Dib:2022ppx} from the results obtained with the approaches of QCD sum rules in Refs.~\cite{Azizi:2008ui,Wang:2009cr,Azizi:2015bxa,Azizi:2015tya}.
 In the numerical analysis, we treat this result as a reference value for normalization and vary it by a factor of two.
 In addition, the following values of the hadronic parameters $D$, $F$, and $f_\pi$ are used:

 In Fig.~\ref{fig:lambdac_br} we show the decay branching ratios of $\Lambda_c^+\to \pi^+/K^+ + \nu_s$ as functions of $m_{\nu_s}$, where we have fixed $c_{211}/\Lambda^2=1/(1000~\text{GeV})^2$ and $c_{212}/\Lambda^2=c_{221}/\Lambda^2=1/(1000~\text{GeV})^2$, for the pion and kaon cases, respectively.
+The shaded region in Fig.~\ref{fig:lambdac_br} corresponds to $m_{\nu_s}<m_p-m_{\pi^+}$, where BNV nucleon-decay channels such as $p\to\pi^+ + \nu_s$ become kinematically allowed.
+Existing nucleon-decay searches are expected to provide substantially stronger constraints in this mass range than the collider observables considered in this work.
 Given the uncertainty associated with extrapolating the hadronic form factor $\beta_{\Lambda_c^+}$ beyond the domain of BChPT, we vary it by factors of $2$ and $1/2$, leading to the bands shown in this plot.
 A more rigorous determination of these matrix elements would require dedicated non-perturbative calculations, such as lattice QCD or improved QCD sum-rule analyses for charmed baryons, which is beyond the scope of this work.